-9. Donbas is the only area where Russian forces have managed to sustain a steady, uninterrupted advance in Ukrainian territory since the invasion began.
+9. Donbas is the only area where Russian forces have managed to sustain a steady, uninterrupted advance in Ukrainian territory since the invasion began, besides southern Ukraine.
 Elements of the 1st Guards Tank Army and 144th Motorized Rifle Division (Western MD) recently captured Izium, a key city in the Donetsk river valley.
 From Izium, the Russian military could pursue a link-up with the Southern MD units that have captured nearly all of Luhansk province.
 Together, the two groupings can attempt to envelope Ukrainian positions on two axes: Sievierodonetsk-Lysychansk and Sloviansk-Kramatorks-Horlivka.
 Support is also expected from the Southern MD units that have stagnated in Zaporizhzhia province.

 8/ Kharkiv-Donbas Front.
 The Russians seek to secure the political objective point of the entire Donetsk & Luhansk Oblast up to their administrative borders.
 If the Russians can exploit their Izium victory, they may be able to move deep in the rear of UAF positions along the LOC. pic.twitter.com/UXS1fgBWqI